-The effects of bullying on the person can be manifested by any or all of the following: Emotional effects (severe anxiety)
+The effects of bullying on the person can be manifested by any or all of the following:

-Cognitive (concentration) effects (making mistakes, having accidents)

-Behavioural effects (smoking, excess drinking, overeating)

-Physiological effects (contributing to raised blood pressure, heart disease)

-Reduced resistance to infection, stomach and bowel problems Skin problems.
+- Emotional effects (severe anxiety) - Cognitive (concentration) effects (making mistakes, having accidents) - Behavioural effects (smoking, excess drinking, overeating) - Physiological effects (contributing to raised blood pressure, heart disease) - Reduced resistance to infection, stomach and bowel problems - Skin problems.

-The University recognises that bullying is risk to the health and safety of staff and students and destructive to a positive working environment and as such cannot be tolerated.
+The University recognises that bullying is a risk to the health and safety of staff and students and destructive to a positive working environment and as such cannot be tolerated.

 Staff who feel they have been subjected to bullying are encouraged to have these concerns addressed through the use of the anti-bullying procedures in place.
-The University follows the procedures and guidance set out in the (Anti Bullying) Industrial Relations Act 1990 Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work) Order 2020
+The University follows the procedures and guidance set out in the Industrial Relations Act 1990 (Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work) Order 2020 (Anti Bullying) Industrial Relations Act 1990 Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work) Order 2020.